rubyaustralia/ruby-event-guides/rubyconf/README.md

   Yes.
 Your ticket prices must include GST.
 10% of the ticket price is not yours to spend.
 Budget for this.

-- Where can I get hold of the @rubyconf_au Twitter account details?
+- Where can I get hold of the rubyconf_au social media account details?

   The Ruby Australia committee can provide these details to you.